UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SEBE.rst

-In this exercise you will apply the model in `Gothenburg, Sweden <https://en.wikipedia.org/wiki/Gothenburg>`__ and `Covent Garden <https://en.wikipedia.org/wiki/Covent_Garden>`__, London to investigate solar energy potential, how it changes between buildings, with seasons, with the effects of vegetation etc.
+In this exercise you will apply the model in `Gothenburg, Sweden <https://en.wikipedia.org/wiki/Gothenburg>`__ and `Covent Garden <https://en.wikipedia.org/wiki/Covent_Garden>`__, London to investigate solar energy potential on buildings roofs and walls, how it changes between buildings, with seasons, with the effects of vegetation etc.

 Initial Practical steps